rishaan-d1706/CTF/README.md

 ## Submitting!

-You can submit the puzzles by using this [https://forms.office.com/r/PqDycfnTx0](Microsoft Form).
+You can submit the puzzles by using this [Microsoft Form](https://forms.office.com/r/PqDycfnTx0).
 Please submit using a valid Plaksha ID that is registered in the event.

 ## Hints